How To Write a good Argumentative Essay

 2. How to Write a Good Introduction

-• A Hook: Start with an engaging fact, question, quote, or statistic to grab attention.
+fact, question, quote, or statistic to capture attention.

-• Background Information: Provide a brief context to help the reader understand the topic.
+brief context to assist the reader in understanding the topic.

 Example: